-Although a body lift can help improve the appearance of dimpled skin and cellulite, it does not remove fat, and you will have to consider other options, such as liposuction, if this is your goal.
-A body lift can improve these areas:
+Although a body lift can help improve the appearance of dimpled skin and cellulite, it does not remove fat; if this is your goal, you may need to consider other options, such as liposuction.

-- Abdomen (including the sides and lower back)
+Abdomen, tummy (including the sides and lower back)